FIDE World Fischer Random Chess Championship 2022: Players

-There were four directly seeded players: defending Fischer random champion Wesley So, classical chess champion and Fischer random championship runner-up Magnus Carlsen, the strongest Icelandic grandmaster Hjorvar Steinn Gretarsson and Ian Nepomniachtchi who is the current challenger for the World Chess Championship and was chosen as the wild card by the FIDE President, Arkady Dvorkovich.
-They were joined by the four winners of the online qualifiers on chess.com and Lichess, two from each site.
+There were four directly seeded players: defending Fischer random champion Wesley So, classical chess champion and Fischer random championship runner-up Magnus Carlsen, the strongest Icelandic grandmaster Hjorvar Steinn Gretarsson and Ian Nepomniachtchi who was chosen as the wild card by the FIDE President, Arkady Dvorkovich.
+They were joined by the four winners of the online qualifiers on Chess.com and Lichess, two from each site.
 The qualifiers started on August 19 on Lichess and on August 22 on chess.com.

 The qualifiers for the World Championship were:

 Since the seeding of participants of the group stage is based on their FIDE Rapid Rating from September 2022, below are the participants by rapid ratings for September 2022 and October 2022.

 Qualifiers

 Chess.com

-All FIDE titled players can participate in the chess.com qualifiers.
+All FIDE-titled players can participate in the Chess.com qualifiers.
 Each qualifier takes place over three days.
 On day 1, players compete in a nine-round Swiss tournament with a 10+2 time control, and the top-eight finishers advance to the knockout stage.
 On day 2, the players compete in two-game matches with a time control of 15+2 and the same starting position for both games.
 On day 3, the players compete in a four-game match with two different starting positions, two games per position.
 Players don't swap colors between games two and three.
 In the event of a tie, a single armageddon game with a bidding system is played in the same starting position.
 The higher-seeded player chooses if they play White or Black in the first game before seeing the starting position.